FROM THE FOUNDERS OF IBTA · 30+ COUNTRIES · DEVELOPED UNDER ISO/IEC 17024 PRINCIPLES

 Published Outcomes

 GAISB™ publishes annual outcomes data — salary lift, placement rate, time-to-hire, retention.
 An elite standard earns the right to be measured.
-Next publication September 2026.
+Next publication Q4 2026.

 12